Fazam16/web_kp_TelkomAkses/README.md

 ## 1. Introduction
 This web-based application is developed using the CodeIgniter 4 framework.
 The purpose of this app is to manage all incoming and outgoing Network Terminal Equipment (NTE) material data and perform automatic stock opname.
-It represents an innovative solution developed by the Informatics Engineering interns of Sriwijaya University, led by Muhammad Fadhil Zahran Muwafa.
+It represents an innovative solution developed by the Informatics Engineering interns of Sriwijaya University, led by Fadhil Zahran Muwafa.
 According to our report, this application has resulted in a 50% efficiency improvement in performing stock opname.
 Consequently, warehouse administrators at PT Telkom Akses Palembang no longer need to manually conduct daily and weekly stock opname, thanks to this app.

 > [!NOTE]
 > As part of our academic requirements, this intership program conducted from July to August 2022 fulfills the practical work component of our university curriculum.
 The output of our intership project, namely this application, earned us an *A* grade (Excellent) from our supervising lecturer.
 We are deemed to have successfully applied the knowledge acquired from our university by delivering innovative solutions in the form of this application along wih written reports to the company and supervising lecturer.